cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - `Remove Reloading Screen`
   - `Sodium`
   - `Sodium Extra`
 - There are lots of other performance boosting mods.
-However, the mods above can **significantly** increase performance while other mods don't at all.
-That's why installing the mods above is generally pretty much enough.
+However, the mods above can **significantly** increase performance while other mods do not at all.
+That is why installing the mods above is generally enough.
-### Optifine-like Experience on Sodium
+### Optifine Features Without Optifine
-On Optifine, there are some cool features that are not about increasing performance such as **zooming, being able to use shaders, dynamic lighting and connected textures**.
-We can have the same features on Sodium thanks to the mods below:
+In Optifine, there are some cool features that are not about increasing performance such as **zooming, being able to use shaders, dynamic lighting and connected textures**.
+We can get the same features without Optifine through the mods below:
 - **Zooming Feature -** `Zoomify`
 - **Shaders Feature -** `Iris`
 - **Dynamic Lighting Feature -** `LambDynamicLights`
 - **Connected Textures Feature -** `Continuity`
 ### Sodium - In Game Optimized Settings
-- **If you're going to use Zoomify**:
+- **If you are going to use Zoomify**:
   - Click `Options`, go to `Controls` - `Key Binds` and scroll down until you see a red key bind.
-  - `Save Hotbar Activator` has C button as a key bind, change it to something else and hit `Done`
+  - `Save Hotbar Activator` has C button as a key bind, change it to something else and click `Done`
-- Go to `Options` and go to `Resource Packs`.
-Now move `Default Connected Textures` and `Glass Pane Culling Fix` from left section to right section and hit `Done`.
+- Go to `Options` and `Resource Packs`.
+Now move `Default Connected Textures` and `Glass Pane Culling Fix` from the left section to the right section and click `Done`.
-- Go back to `Options` and go to `Video Settings`.
-These are optimized settings for performance:
+- Go back to `Options` and `Video Settings`.
+These are the optimized settings for performance:
   - **General**
     - `Render Distance`: 6 chunks
     - `Max Shadow Distance`: Disabled